-ICP contours that you have created for cycle programs can be loaded in smart.Turn operating mode.
+ICP contours that you have created for cycle programs can be loaded in smart.Turn mode of operation.
 ICP converts the contours into G codes and integrates them in the smart.Turn program.
 The contour is now part of the smart.Turn program.

 Contours that exist in DXF format can be imported with the ICP editor submode.
-During the import process, the contours are converted from DXF format to ICP format.
-You can use DXF contours both for the Teach-in submode and for the smart.Turn operating mode.
+While they are imported, the contours are converted from DXF format to ICP format.
+You can use DXF contours both for the Teach-in submode and for the smart.Turn mode of operation.